VanderPloegR1/companion/CompanionPi-Documentation.md

 * Updating the Companion source code from GitHub and building any new changes
   * `companion-update` is a custom executable that's been added to easily call the `update.sh` script that performs the update operations.
   * This must be run as `sudo` (i.e. `sudo companion-update`).
-* Updating Companion from v1.4 to v2.0
-  * **Note:** This executable was introduced in CompanionPi-2020-01-10.
-Previous versions of CompanionPi do not include this tool.
-  * `companion-upgrade` is a custom executable that's been added to confirm your intent to upgrade (it's a one-way trip) and then automate the process.
-  * This must be run as `sudo` (i.e. `sudo companion-upgrade`).

 # CompanionPi Images
 The images are currently being developed and/or tested to confirm viability.
 As they are deemed viable for public consumption, download links will be made available here.